Homemade Burrito Seasoning

 - Paprika – Sweet paprika powder adds a mild, slightly sweet, and smoky flavor and pungent color.

 - Oregano – In Mexican cuisine, oregano is a popular herb used to impart a distinctive flavor.
+I use regular dried oregano but you can also add Mexican oregano.

 - Coriander – Ground coriander adds a citrusy and slightly sweet undertone to this Latin spice mix.